tshakalekholoane/wardstone/examples/ffi/README.md

 cargo build --release
 ```

-The dynamic library and associated header file will be placed in the `target` directory in the root directory of this repository.
+The static library and associated header file will be placed in the `target` directory in the root directory of this repository.

 Finally, compile the C example and run it using the following commands in the current directory.
 This assumes you are on a Unix system.